Soonad/docs.formality-lang.org/docs/source/tutorials/Recursion.md

 ## Recursion

-Formality allows you to turn a boxed definition into a recursive function by appending `*N` to its name (where `N` is a new variable, which will track how many times the function was called), and adding a "halt-case" with a `* term` on the last line (where `term` is an expression that will be returned if the function hits its call limit).
+Formality allows you to turn a boxed definition into a recursive function by appending `*N` to its name (where `N` is a new variable, which will track how many times the function was called), and adding a "halt-case" with a `halt: term` on the last line (where `term` is an expression that will be returned if the function hits its call limit).
 So, for example, a factorial function could be written as:

 ```javascript
 #fact*N : ! {i : Word} -> Word